2020 Danish mink cull: Report (beretning)

 The commission submitted its report on 30 June 2022, in which it appeared that the decision to cull all Danish mink was without legal authority.
 The commission concluded about the prime minister's role:

 The commission also concluded that Frederiksen must have been aware that the KU meeting was organised and material prepared in a forced process.
 Moreover, her announcements at the press conference on 4 November, where she ordered all mink dead, were "grossly misleading and clearly illegal".

 Regarding the Ministry of State as a whole it "assumed an overarching and governing role in the forced process".
-Here the commission assessed, "Overall, it is the commission's assessment that the Ministry of State has acted in a very criticisable manner in the process, which led to the gross misleading of mink breeders and the public and the clearly illegal instructions to the authorities in connection with the press conference on 4 November 2020".
-Furthermore, the Ministry of Food and Agriculture had acted "particularly criticisable".
+Here the commission assessed, "Overall, it is the commission's assessment that the Ministry of State has acted in a very objectionable manner in the process, which led to the gross misleading of mink breeders and the public and the clearly illegal instructions to the authorities in connection with the press conference on 4 November 2020".
+Furthermore, the Ministry of Food and Agriculture had acted "particularly objectionable".
 Frederiksen declared during the 2022 election campaign that she disagreed that it had been a forced process.

 Unequivocally, the Mink Commission rejected the then-Minister of Food's explanation that he only became aware of the lack of legal authority on 7 November at 06:31 PM.
 The commission wrote, "Mogens Jensen received information earlier, namely on 5 November 2020.
 The commission thus finds that Mogens Jensen, at least during the consultation on 11 November 2020, delivered incorrect information".
-Mogens Jensen had thus spoken untruthfully to the Folketing and the public, as he had said at a consultation on 11 November that he was only made aware of the lack of authorisation "at the weekend" (the period from 6 to 8 November 2020.)
+Jensen had thus spoken untruthfully to the Folketing and the public, as he had said at a consultation on 11 November that he was only made aware of the lack of authorisation "at the weekend" (the period from 6 to 8 November 2020.)

 At the same time, the commission found that 10 officials had committed "official misconduct of such severity that there was a basis for the public authorities to seek to hold them accountable".